datagrok-ai/public/CONTRIB.md

 , slow (use of lambdas) and inefficient (likely a typed array would perform better).
 `new Array(nItems).fill(0).map((_, i) => begin + i)`.
 A better way would be a specialized utility function if a real array is needed, or [wu.count](https://fitzgen.github.io/wu.js/#count) if you only need to iterate over indexes.

+### Common root causes of performance problems

+* **Using the suboptimal algorithm**.
+Think whether a different approach would be faster.
+* **Doing unnecessary computations upfront**.
+See if the result is needed right now, or perhaps it could be computed later.
+Example: column tooltips are calculated dynamically right when a user needs to see it, but not earlier.
+* **Computing what already has been computed**.
+See if the input has changed, perhaps there is no need for recalculation.
+* **Recalculating too often**.
+In case of applications reacting to the streams of events, consider using event debouncing to allow multiple events to be fired, and then recalculating only once after that.
+* **Inefficiently using memory**.
+For number crunching, one of the most important things that influences the performance is cache locality.
+Try to arrange data (usually in raw memory buffers) in such a way that your algorithm would access data sequentially.
+Minimize the memory footprint.
+* **Using the wrong containers for the job**.
+Typical error is creating a list of objects for the sole purpose to find out whether another object is in the list.
+Consider using Map.
+* **Creating too many objects**.
+Each object comes at a cost - this includes allocation, memory consumption, and garbage collection.
+Think whether you need it, especially within inner loops, or as part of a commonly used structure.
+* **Chatty client-server interactions**.
+Calling a web service is expensive, and each call introduce additional time penalty.
+Consider minimizing the number of calls, and the amount of data transferred.
+Use `Network` tab in the Chrome Dev Tools to see what's happening.
+* **Not caching results of data queries**.
+If the underlying data has a known change cadence (for instance, it's not changing at all, or ETL is run overnight), consider using Datagrok's built-in query caching mechanism.